stakepile/validator-guide/omniflix-v0.8.0.md

 # Additional note
 - Make sure to add the following config to config/app.toml right above the Telemetry config block.
 The location within the file when adding this config is important
-- This needs to be added before the upgrade block height
+- This needs to be added before the upgrade block height.
+You can upgrade the config and restart the service with the old version before the upgrade block height.
 ```bash
 iavl-disable-fastnode = false
 ```